Modify a config file in Erlang

-I was tasked this week with writing an escript to modify an Erlang config file.
+I found myself recently needing to write an escript to modify a config file.
 All I needed was to read it in, make a couple updates, and write it back out.
 Should be easy, right?
 Please make it easy Erlang.
 No?
-Of course not... this is Erlang after all.
+Okay... 😢

 Here's a sample of what the config file looks like, without resembling actual production code of course.
 The point is, it's nothing special - just a list of configuration parameters for a system, laid out in a nested proplist format.